thaparakshya942-debug/eur-explorer/README.md

 ## Limitations
 These are official daily reference rates, not live trading rates, and are not published on weekends or ECB holidays.
 Actual bank/exchange rates will typically include an additional margin or fee.
+Additionally, we are only able to compare currencies against the EURO so for example we cannot compare USD against DKK.

 ## AI tools used
 [Fill in honestly, e.g.: